 With our user-friendly tools, your organization can tap into our DeCAL methodology for impact measurement.
 DeCAL stands for:

-Better yet, we'll help you become an expert in impact measurement, too, transitioning you to becoming self-powered on our platform over time.
+Better yet, we'll help you become an expert in impact measurement, too, empowering you to become self-sufficient on our platform over time.

 Additionally, by working with UpMetrics, you can tap into the power of community by joining our Impact Learning Collectives (free for UpMetrics customers!).
 Or, if you're a grantmaking organization, you can sponsor the cost of the platform for a group of your grantees through our Cohort program.